lxfx05/CoreOS/README.md

    `cd CoreOS`
    `python3 nxa.py`

-   **if u have a problem just copy the file .py on the iSH and prompt python3 nxa.py and hit enter**
-5. **Emergency Procedure**: If cloning fails, manually create the files (e.g., using nano), then copy and paste the contents of each .py file from the repository one by one.
+4. **Emergency Procedure**: If cloning fails, manually create the files (e.g., using nano), then copy and paste the contents of each .py file from the repository one by one.
-6. **Execution**: To launch and interact with the operating system, type:
+5. **Execution**: To launch and interact with the operating system, type:
    `python3 nxa.py`

 ---